soarwing52/RealsensePython/README.md

 and ArcMap don't support multithread nor multicore therefore we can't use the simple import but have to call out command line and then run python

-The running image will be like this>
+The running image will be like this:

+use spacebar to switch between modes, video mode can browse through the frames faster left click and hold to measure, right click to erase all
 ![videomode](https://github.com/soarwing52/Realsense_exe/blob/master/img/video%20mode.JPG)
 ![measure_mode](https://github.com/soarwing52/Realsense_exe/raw/master/img/measure%20mode.JPG)